SolfataraEmit/tari-dot-com/_lessons/10_wallet_integrations.md

 The FFI has inline documentation for the various functions that are available.
 While there are several ways you can generate and view this documentation, one of the easiest to use Cargo via `cargo doc --open --no-deps`, which will generate and open the documentation in your default browser.

-The Aurora Wallet is an example of a wallet designed using the FFI for transacting in Tari, which is the second layer token.
+The Aurora Wallet is an example of a wallet designed using the FFI.
 If you would like to review the implementation of this, you [can check out the Aurora project here](https://github.com/tari-project/wallet-android)

-## A Note On Tari Wallets

-Unlike Minotari Wallets, Tari wallets are operating on the Ootle, and are primarily concerned with transactions regarding Tari tokens and other digital assets, such as NFTs,